Basel, Rathaus am 1. August 2024. Foto/Photo: TES

 The ancient Confederation

-The treaty of three Eidgenossen of 1291 (confirmed in 1315) was an alliance with 13 sovereign cantons in 1513.
+The Treaty of the Three Eidgenossen of 1291 (confirmed in 1315) was an alliance with 13 sovereign cantons in 1513.
 These cantons, apart from Freiburg/Fribourg, were German-speaking.
 The French invasion (1798) finally led to the Confederation of 22 cantons in 1815.

-This centuries-old genesis between various language regions and culturally, religiously, politically and economically such different cantons is a kind of European Union avant la lettre.
-The Constitution of 1848 is still a solid political foundation.
+This centuries-old genesis between various language regions and culturally, religiously, politically and economically different cantons is a kind of European Union avant la lettre.
+The Constitution of 1848 remains a solid foundation for politics.

-Villmergen (canton Aargau), a monument for the victims of the Villmergerkriege 1656 en 1712
+Villmergen (canton Aargau), a monument for the victims of the Villmergerkriege 1656 and 1712

 It was not a foregone conclusion, and no one foresaw it in 1291, 1513, 1648 or even 1798.
 The Reformation also divided the old Confederation of 13 cantons after 1525.
 Catholic versus Protestant cantons and religious discord in cantons, towns and villages.
 Some armed conflicts (the Kappeler wars in 1529 and 1531), the Villmerger wars (1656 and 1712), and the Sonderbund War in 1847 resulted from this disunity.

 The Old Confederation was a peaceful and neutral oasis in the middle of Europe.
-Religious conflicts were mostly settled democratically by citizens: churches were sometimes shared for Protestant and Catholic religions (Simultaneum), and the canton Appenzell was even split into a Catholic (Appenzell Innerrhoden) and Protestant (Appenzell Aussserrhoden) canton.
+Religious conflicts were mostly settled democratically by citizens: churches were sometimes shared for Protestant and Catholic religions (Simultaneum), and the canton Appenzell was even split into a Catholic (Appenzell Innerrhoden) and a Protestant (Appenzell Ausserrhoden) canton.

 There was no democracy in a modern sense, but seven cantons and Graubünden (male) citizens aged 14 or 16 decided on policy, war or peace and the appointment of key posts in the Landsgemeinde.